Boško Šutalo: Hellas Verona

 On 25 August 2021, Šutalo joined Serie A side Hellas Verona on loan.
 He made his debut two days later against Inter Milan in a 3–1 defeat.
-In total, he played 25 matches in Serie A and one match in the Coppa Italia.
+In total, he played 24 matches in Serie A and one match in the Coppa Italia.

 Dinamo Zagreb

 Šutalo joined Prva HNL club Dinamo Zagreb on a permanent deal on 21 June 2022 for a term of five years.

+Standard Liège

+On 8 July 2024, Šutalo moved to Standard Liège in Belgium on a five-year deal.

+Loan to Cracovia

+On 21 August 2025, Šutalo joined Cracovia in Poland on a season-long loan with an option to buy.
+He also signed a contract for four more seasons that will be in place if Cracovia exercised the option.